-Biotin is one of three ingredients (the others being Zinc & Methionine) that are required in a balanced ratio in order to produce strong keratin (hoof).
+Biotin is one of three ingredients (the others being Zinc & Methionine) that are needed in a balanced ratio to produce strong keratin (hoof).
 Feeding Biotin alone will make soft, flaky hooves.

-The National Research Council does not have a defined recommended daily amount, however many sources cite 20 mg daily as sufficient for strong hooves when feed along with Methionine and Zinc.
+The National Research Council does not have a defined recommended daily amount; however, many sources cite 20 mg daily as sufficient for strong hooves when fed along with Methionine and Zinc.

 - Contains 26 mg of Biotin per scoop.

 - Maintains cell division.

 Biotin is one of eight B-complex vitamins.
 They are water soluble and hence not stored in the body.
 They must therefore be supplied daily in the diet.
 Biotin is not toxic if taken in excess.
 Grain, bran, and decent quality yeasts (not brewers’ yeast) are all sources of Biotin.